Games & Quizzes

 /ˈfīdiNG/

-displaying or engaging in violence or aggression. action of fighting.
+displaying or engaging in violence or aggression.
+The act of struggling with someone.
 To struggle to do a difficult task.

 /ˈfôrwərd/